 In 1986, the participants began the study by taking a 131 question semiquantitative food frequency survey which was updated every 4 years until 2010.
 The researchers followed up until death, the onset of heart disease, or until the end of the study.

-Taking the data collected, the researchers split the participants into 5 different groups based off of how much gluten each person ate.
+With the data, the researchers split the participants into 5 different groups based on how much gluten each person ate.
 The researchers estimated the amount of gluten intake by basing it off of the protein amount in wheat, barley, and rye.

 They found that the group with the lowest gluten intake had a heart disease rate of 352 per 100,000 person years compared to the group with the highest gluten intake had 277 per 100,000 person years.